Welcome to the bespoke wedding page.

 Here you will (hopefully) find inspiration on how bespoke your wedding stationery can be.
-There is also information on where find and source colour themes and design styles for us to understand and get the feel of what you are after.
+There is also information on where to find and source colour schemes and design styles for us to understand and get the feel of what you are after.
 With this information, Mangos Design will bring your dream wedding stationery to life.

 Read ahead, have a look with what's on show and take notes, then email all that over and let us do the rest.

 - How to come up with your theme and colour scheme -

 Pinterest is your new best friend.
 Make private boards for colour schemes, wedding themes, card designs etc.

 Make folders on your desktop with the same subject titles for you to, collect images from the net and Pinterest and place them in the right folder.
 Keep them all organised and in one place, less stress that way.

 Start off with what theme you want, this will most likely, help with the colour palette (though design/artistic

 licenses can mix things up and make it unique, which actually contradicts what I just said) 😂.